Tuesday, April 16, 2024

 Some of the characters are rather useless, especially Finn Wolfhard's character, Trevor.
 But at least his character makes sense.
 He's a Spengler so obviously he'd be in New York City with his family.

 Celeste O'Connor's character, Lucky, is completely useless.
 She's Trevor's love interest in the previous movie, "Ghostbusters: Afterlife."
 In this movie, whatever purpose she has is completely forced.
-She's just there and adds nothing at all to the movie save for filling in one extra ghostbusters jumpsuit.
+She's just there because she was in the last movie, and adds nothing at all to the movie save for filling in one extra ghostbuster jumpsuit.

 The same is goes for Logan Kim's character, Podcast.
 He does add a little comic relief, but he wouldn't be missed if he wasn't a part of this.

-Kumail Nanjiani's character, Nadeem Razmaadi, is clearly a play on the Gatekeeper and Keymaster from the original movie and repeated in "Ghostbusters: Afterlife."
-His comedy would fit in well as a Ghostbuster alongside Bill Murray, Ernie Hudson,
+Kumail Nanjiani's character and purpose, Nadeem Razmaadi, is clearly a play on the Gatekeeper and Keymaster from the original movie and repeated in "Ghostbusters: Afterlife."
+In this case, it's flipped around.
+He's meant to conquer the evil rather than channel it into our world.
+Nanjiani's comedy would fit in well as a Ghostbuster alongside Bill Murray, Ernie Hudson, and Dan Aykroyd.

-and Dan Aykroyd.
-He has a little chemistry with the original Ghostbusters, especially with Bill Murray who reprises his role as Peter Venkman.
+He has just enough chemistry with the original Ghostbusters, especially with Bill Murray who reprises his role as Peter Venkman.
 Nanjiani and Dan Aykroyd (Ray Stantz) seem to be having the most fun in their roles.
 Everyone else for the most part seem to be acting on repeat.
 In other words, much of the cast could use a little more enthusiasm.

 William Atherton returns as Walter Peck from the original, though now in a new political capacity.
 His concerns about 15-year-old Phoebe carrying a proton pack and catching ghosts are legit, but his animosity towards the Ghostbusters now seems unwarranted.
 It's as though he still holds a grudge because of how he was treated nearly 40 years ago.
 With the events of "Ghostbusters" and "Ghostbusters 2" referenced in this new movie, it doesn't make sense that he still thinks they're frauds.
 But he's an antagonist and those antagonists just keep on antagonizing.